distcode/MS-102/README.md

 # MS-102

-MS-102 Course - additional information
+This repo has some additional and useful information for course MS-102.

+by DIST